spacebeam/research/web/spacebeam.org/content/updates/abstraction.md

 We can find out these things by doing them directly by actually handling the tire and observing that we get dirty, or by calling the repairmen and waiting for him and learning that it takes too long.

-In the age of big data; big models are good.
+In the age of big data; information models are good.

 - For any given size of data, the bigger the model, the better it generalizes, provided you regularize well.
 - This is obviously true if your model is an ensemble of smaller models.